The multiplier spectrum morphism is generically injective: Introduction

 {\em Noetherian properties imply there are an $N$ and an $M$ such that $E_1(R),\dots,E_N(R)$ determine $R$ up to at most $M$ choices, $\dots$ is $R$ determined uniquely?}\footnote{Following McMullen's notations, $E_i(R)$ is the multiplier spectrum of periods $i$ of the rational map $R$.}

-It turns out that $\tau_d$ is {\bf not} always injective on $\sM_d^*(\C)$.
+It turns out that $\tau_d$ is {\bf not} always injective on $\sM_d^{\star}(\C)$.
 Silverman showed that if $f$ is a rigid Latt\`es map defined over a number field $K$ whose class number is larger than 1, then $\tau_d$ is not injective at $[f]$ \cite[Theorem 6.62]{Silverman2007}.

-Another construction produces rational maps with the same multiplier spectrum.
+Another construction of maps with the same multiplier spectrum was introduced by Pakovich \cite{Pakovich2019}.
 Let $f$ be a rational map.
-For any decomposition $f=h_1\circ h_2$ into a composition of rational maps, where $h_1$ and $h_2$ have degree at least 2, we say that the rational map $\tilde{f}:=h_2\circ h_1$ is an \emph{elementary transformation} of $f$.
+Following Pakovich \cite{Pakovich2019}, for any decomposition $f=h_1\circ h_2$ into a composition of rational maps, where $h_1$ and $h_2$ have degree at least 2, we say that the rational map $\tilde{f}:=h_2\circ h_1$ is an \emph{elementary transformation} of $f$.
 We say that rational maps $f$ and $g$ are \emph{equivalent} if there exists a chain of elementary transformations between $f$ and $g$.
-It is not hard to verify that if $f$ and $g$ are equivalent then $\tau_d(f)=\tau_d(g)$, see Pakovich \cite[Lemma 2.1]{pakovich2019recomposing}.
+One can show that if $f$ and $g$ are equivalent then $\tau_d(f)=\tau_d(g)$, see Pakovich \cite[Lemma 2.1]{pakovich2019recomposing}.

-Even though $\tau_d$ is not always injective on $\sM_d^*(\C)$ as we have seen, one might hope that $\tau_d$ is injective at \emph{generic} parameters, i.e. $\tau_d$ is injective on a Zariski open subset.
-By McMullen's theorem (Theorem \ref{McMullen}), there is an integer $m$, a non-empty Zariski open subset $U\subset \sM_d(\C)$ and a Zariski open subset $W$ of the Zariski closure of $\tau_d(U)$ such that $\tau_d^{-1}(W)= U$ and $\tau_d:U\to W$ is a finite map of degree $m$.
-The integer $m$ is independent of the choices of $U$ and $W$, and we call this integer $m$ the degree of $\tau_d$.
-We denote this degree $m$ by $\deg (\tau_d)$.
-When $\deg (\tau_d)=1$, we say $\tau_d$ is \emph{generically injective}.
+Even though $\tau_d$ is not always injective on $\sM_d^{\star}(\C)$ as we have seen, one might hope that $\tau_d$ is \emph{generically injective}, i.e. $\tau_d$ is injective on a Zariski open subset.

 Poonen asked whether $\tau_d$ is always generically injective \cite[Question 2.43]{Silverman2012}.
 The following is our main theorem.
 It gives an affirmative answer to Poonen's question, hence an affirmative answer to McMullen's question for generic parameters.